jmigpin/editor/README.md

     	output version and exit
   -wraplinerune int
-    	code for wrap line rune, can be set to zero (default 8592) -zipsessionsfile
+    	code for wrap line rune, can be set to zero (default 8592) -wrapwordlimit int
+    	wrap at word boundaries for words up to N runes.
+Set to zero to disable word wrap. (default 10) -zipsessionsfile
     	Save sessions in a zip.
 Useful for 100+ sessions.
 Does not delete the plain file.
 Beware that the file might not be easily editable as in a plain file.
 ```